lorians22/ChickenMap/README.md

   pip3 --version
   ```

-        If both respond with a version number, you're good to go
+        If both respond with a version number, you're good to go.

 ## Installation

+Download a [zip](https://github.com/lorians22/ChickenMap/archive/refs/heads/main.zip) of this code, then extract.
+Required Python libraries for this program:

+- OpenCV-Python

+- Python-tesseract

+- Pillow

+- openpyxl

-Download a [zip](https://github.com/lorians22/ChickenMap/archive/refs/heads/main.zip) of the code, then extract to a folder on the Desktop.
-Open a command prompt/Terminal, navigate to the folder, and install the requirements:
+These can be installed automatically by opening a command prompt/Terminal, navigating to the folder, and using `pip` to read the requirements file:

 ### Windows